History of philosophy in Finland: 20th century

-Finnish Contemporary Philosophy
+Finnish contemporary philosophy

 Finnish philosophy has been respected in the world, and several Finnish philosophers have held positions of trust in international organizations in the field of philosophy.

 Finnish philosophy in the second half of the 20th century has been dominated by logical-analytical philosophy.
 Research has focused primarily on logic, the theory of inductive knowledge, and the problems of scientific explanation and theory formation.
 Finnish philosophers have been well acquainted with the philosophical and theological discourse of analytical philosophy, in which the tools of logic are often applied in specifying and solving philosophical problems.

 Jaakko Hintika has played a very central role in Finnish contemporary philosophy on the one hand through his students and on the other hand through the research topics he has opened.
 Hintikka started as a student of von Wright, and established an analytical school focused on logic as Finland's leading philosophical trend.
 Hintikka herself has studied especially the semantics of possible worlds, the logic of questioning and game theory.
 He currently serves as a professor at Boston University.

 Finnish continental philosophy has continued above all the phenomenological traditions of J. E. Salomaa, Erik Ahlman and Sven and Eino Krohn.
 Among other things, Esa Saarinen has practiced existentialism.

 Since the 1980s, there has been talk of "post-analytical" thinking.
 Related to this is also a rise in pragmatism in Finland.
 The philosophical magazine Niin & näin, which began publishing in 1994, has published articles, especially on continental philosophy.
 Another Finnish philosophical periodical, Königsberg, was founded in Tampere in 1996.

 Especially in the 1990s, a few Finnish philosophers became active public figures.
 Philosophy came back as a compulsory subject in high schools.
 Open university philosophy courses were more popular than ever in the late 1990s.